comdex-official/comdex-docs/src/docs/README.md

-# Steps to raise PRs for adding records
+# Steps to raise PRs for adding new records

  - For adding new record in 'Mainnet IBC channels for comdex-1' add the channel details in src/containers/Mainnet/data.js and [raise a PR](https://github.com/comdex-official/comdex-docs/compare) to main branch.